Homebuying

 Homeowners interested in reverse mortgages should keep in mind that this option can reduce the amount of equity they have to leave their family should they pass away.

 Refinancing your mortgage refers to breaking your current mortgage and beginning a new one at a different interest rate.
-You can access up to 80% of your home’s equity by increasing the value of your mortgage through a refinance.
+You can access up to 80% of your home’s equity by increasing the value of your mortgage through refinancing.

-Refinancing usually comes with lower interest rates compared to taking out one of the second mortgage options above.
+Compared to taking out a second mortgage, refinancing usually comes with lower interest rates.
 However, this isn’t the right option for homeowners who plan to leave their home soon.

 Another benefit of refinancing is that some lenders might be willing to cover the costs, such as appraisal and legal fees, which can stretch into the thousands of dollars.